 - Fund significant efforts to increase capacity and capability of researchers, program evaluators, and others engaged in the field to conduct research and evaluation.
 This includes identifying and overcoming major barriers/stumbling blocks to helpful research and its application.

 - Fund communication and outreach to accelerate application of effective interventions to speed progress.
-This includes producing products that provide strong, visible evidence that fruitful collaborations are making a difference and a valuable source of guidance for the nation.
+This includes producing products that provide strong, visible evidence that fruitful collaborations are making a difference and are a valuable source of guidance for the nation.